saraPetrini/basic-python/README.md

 table = {}
 ```

+### Exercise

-**Exercise:** Write code that counts how often a character is in a string.
+Write code that counts how often a character is in a string.
 You can iterate through a string, character by character, using

 ```python
 for c in string: